MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/Concepts/Advanced/Architecture/FrozenWorldDLL.md

 Metrics are calculated for the support points in the SPONGY snapshot, so if you use `FrozenWorld_Step_GatherSupports()` instead of your own code to gather supports, metrics are affected by these alignment configuration settings (see [Configuring Frozen World alignment](#configuring-frozen-world-alignment) above):

   * The relevanceDropoffRadius setting controls the maximum distance of a support point from the head.
-  * The edgeDeviationThreshold setting may cause some supports to be ignored for visual alignment, which is a refreeze indicator in and of itself and also excludes the ignored supports from all visual deviation metrics.
+  * The edgeDeviationThreshold setting may cause some supports to be ignored for visual alignment, which is a re-freeze indicator in and of itself and also excludes the ignored supports from all visual deviation metrics.

 Some metrics are also affected by metrics configuration settings (see [Configuring metrics](#configuring-metrics) below):

-  * The refitRefreezeIndicated flag is controlled by the refreeze… thresholds.
+  * The refitRefreezeIndicated flag is controlled by the `refreeze…` thresholds.
   * The angular deviation metrics (maxAngularDeviation and …InFrustum) are limited by the angularDeviationNearDistance setting.
   * The max…DeviationInFrustum metrics are controlled by the frustum… settings.